codealchemist/remora/README.md

 	`git clone git@github.com:codealchemist/remora.git`

-* Change the default Remora domain name in the files:
+* Change the default Remora remote domain name in the files:

-	`js/inject.js`

-	`js/remora.local.js`

-	`js/remora.meteor.js`
+	`public/js/inject.js`

+	`public/js/remora.site.js`

+	`public/js/lib/remora.lib.js`

+	`meteor/remora.meteor.js`

-This can be any domain where you want to run Remora.
+This should point to the URL where you are running Remora.
 You can use local network names or IPs to run inside a LAN.

-* Copy the source for js/inject.js into your clipboard
+In a future release I plan to centralize config.

-* Create a new bookmark in your web browser and paste inject code into location
+* Open Remora's index.php in a web browser and drag and drop the bookmarklet into the bookmarks bar.
 * Install Meteor

 	`curl install.meteor.com | /bin/sh`